QIAGEN (NYSE:QGEN) Shares Bought by Moors & Cabot Inc.

-Moors & Cabot Inc. raised its holdings in QIAGEN (NYSE:QGEN – Get Rating) by 133.0% during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 88,601 shares of the company’s stock after buying an additional 50,575 shares during the period.
-Moors & Cabot Inc.’s holdings in QIAGEN were worth $4,579,000 as of its most recent SEC filing.
+Moors & Cabot Inc. increased its holdings in QIAGEN (NYSE:QGEN – Get Rating) by 133.0% in the third quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 88,601 shares of the company’s stock after purchasing an additional 50,575 shares during the quarter.
+Moors & Cabot Inc.’s holdings in QIAGEN were worth $4,579,000 at the end of the most recent reporting period.

-Other institutional investors have also bought and sold shares of the company.
-O Shaughnessy Asset Management LLC raised its stake in QIAGEN by 75.7% in the third quarter.
-O Shaughnessy Asset Management LLC now owns 650 shares of the company’s stock valued at $34,000 after buying an additional 280 shares in the last quarter.
-Dark Forest Capital Management LP acquired a new stake in QIAGEN in the second quarter valued at $51,000.
-CI Investments Inc. acquired a new stake in QIAGEN in the third quarter valued at $51,000.
-Destiny Wealth Partners LLC acquired a new stake in QIAGEN in the third quarter valued at $52,000.
-Finally, Signaturefd LLC raised its stake in QIAGEN by 11.3% in the third quarter.
-Signaturefd LLC now owns 2,904 shares of the company’s stock valued at $150,000 after buying an additional 295 shares in the last quarter.
-Institutional investors own 55.85% of the company’s stock.
+Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+O Shaughnessy Asset Management LLC raised its holdings in QIAGEN by 75.7% in the 3rd quarter.
+O Shaughnessy Asset Management LLC now owns 650 shares of the company’s stock worth $34,000 after purchasing an additional 280 shares during the period.
+Dark Forest Capital Management LP acquired a new position in QIAGEN in the 2nd quarter worth about $51,000.
+CI Investments Inc. acquired a new position in QIAGEN in the 3rd quarter worth about $51,000.
+Destiny Wealth Partners LLC acquired a new position in QIAGEN in the 3rd quarter worth about $52,000.
+Finally, Signaturefd LLC raised its holdings in shares of QIAGEN by 11.3% during the third quarter.
+Signaturefd LLC now owns 2,904 shares of the company’s stock valued at $150,000 after acquiring an additional 295 shares during the last quarter.
+55.85% of the stock is owned by institutional investors.

-A number of analysts have recently commented on QGEN shares.
-DZ Bank upgraded QIAGEN from a “hold” rating to a “buy” rating in a research report on Monday, January 17th.
-Kepler Capital Markets cut QIAGEN to a “hold” rating and set a $49.00 target price on the stock. in a research report on Friday, November 26th.
-Finally, Wells Fargo & Company lifted their target price on QIAGEN from $58.00 to $60.00 and gave the stock an “equal weight” rating in a research report on Tuesday, December 14th.
-Five analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-According to MarketBeat, QIAGEN currently has a consensus rating of “Buy” and a consensus price target of $54.09.
+A number of equities analysts have commented on QGEN shares.
+Kepler Capital Markets cut QIAGEN to a “hold” rating and set a $49.00 target price for the company. in a report on Friday, November 26th.
+Wells Fargo & Company increased their target price on QIAGEN from $58.00 to $60.00 and gave the company an “equal weight” rating in a report on Tuesday, December 14th.
+Finally, DZ Bank raised QIAGEN from a “hold” rating to a “buy” rating in a report on Monday, January 17th.
+Five analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
+Based on data from MarketBeat, QIAGEN has an average rating of “Buy” and an average target price of $54.09.

-QIAGEN (NYSE:QGEN – Get Rating) last issued its quarterly earnings results on Tuesday, February 8th.
-The company reported $0.74 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.60 by $0.14.
+QIAGEN (NYSE:QGEN – Get Rating) last posted its quarterly earnings results on Tuesday, February 8th.
+The company reported $0.74 EPS for the quarter, beating the consensus estimate of $0.60 by $0.14.
 QIAGEN had a return on equity of 20.71% and a net margin of 26.61%.
-During the same period in the previous year, the firm posted $0.68 EPS.
-Analysts expect that QIAGEN will post 2.52 earnings per share for the current fiscal year.
+During the same period in the previous year, the firm earned $0.68 earnings per share.
+As a group, analysts predict that QIAGEN will post 2.52 earnings per share for the current fiscal year.

 QIAGEN NV is a provider of Sample to Insight solutions that enable customers to gain valuable molecular insights from samples containing the building blocks of life.
 The company sample technologies isolate and process DNA, RNA, and proteins from blood, tissue, and other materials.
 The firm assay technologies make these biomolecules visible and ready for analysis.